 Patios, walkways, parking areas, driveways, and other impervious surfaces can be converted to pervious areas that increase infiltration to groundwater.
-Gravel driveways and walkways more than three years old are considered an impervious surface.
-For example gardens, lawns, and permeable pavers can be used in place of the impervious area removed.
+This BMP is not intended for impervious surface removal associated with above ground structures.
+In-ground surfaces must be more than three years old to be considered an eligible impervious surface.
+For example, gardens, lawns, and permeable pavers can be used in place of the impervious area removed.
 For impervious surface removal costs to be offset by HCAP, they must be accompanied by an approved stabilization plan.